 We make eligible staff aware that the Scottish Government offers free purchasing advances for annual travel tickets, bicycles and accessories.
 Shower facilities are available on the 3rd floor.
 Although no bicycle parking rack is available, bikes can be kept in the south stairwell of the building.
 Even if it is not feasible for some staff to give up the car for commuting to and from work, "green driving" techniques can make a difference to fuel consumption and we encourage their use.

 Our separate travel plan gives fuller details of these measures.

-OBJECTIVE: - to encourage greater use of audio and video conferencing in order to reduce the need for travel.
+OBJECTIVE: to encourage use of audio and video conferencing where appropriate in order to reduce the need for travel.

 Environmental management system